Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Conclusion and future directions

 \subsection{Infinite-dimensional Ramsey theorems}

-Ramsey theorems involving colorings of infinite objects are considered to be {\em infinite-dimensional}.
+Ramsey theorems involving colorings of infinite objects are considered {\em infinite-dimensional}.
 A subset $\mathcal{X}$ of the Baire space $[\omega]^{\omega}$ is called {\em Ramsey} if for each infinite set $X\subseteq \omega$, there is an infinite subset $Y\subseteq X$ such that $[Y]^{\omega}$ is either contained in $\mathcal{X}$ or disjoint from $\mathcal{X}$.
-While the Axiom of Choice can be used to construct ``bad" partitions which are not Ramsey, restricting to suitably definable partitions has allowed for an infinite dimensional Ramsey theory to emerge.
-In particular, the Galvin--Prikry theorem \cite{GP} shows that every Borel subset of the Baire space is Ramsey.
-Ellentuck extended this in \cite{Ellentuck} to prove a topological characterization of those subsets of the Baire space that are Ramsey in terms of a topology refining the usual metric topology on the Baire space.
+While the Axiom of Choice can be used to construct an $\cX\subseteq [\omega]^\omega$ which is not Ramsey, there are positive results upon restricting to suitably definable $\cX$ In particular, the Galvin--Prikry theorem \cite{GP} shows that every Borel $\cX\subseteq [\omega]^\omega$ is Ramsey, and Ellentuck \cite{Ellentuck} strengthens this to characterize those $\cX\subseteq [\omega]^\omega$ which are \emph{completely} Ramsey in terms of a topology refining the usual metric topology on Baire space.